amamory-embedded/learning-yocto/readme.md

 ## Recipe HelloCMake

 The next recipe shows how to write a recipe for a project with CMake.
-More info [here](https://github.com/joaocfernandes/Learn-Yocto/blob/master/develop/Recipe-CMake.md)
+More info [here](https://github.com/joaocfernandes/Learn-Yocto/blob/master/develop/Recipe-CMake.md).
-First, lets create a proper dir structure to save the new recipe:
+First, let's create a proper dir structure to save the new recipe:

 ```
 $ cd ~/rpi/build